Healthy Snack Habits

 Take a walk through the grocery store in search of healthy, convenient snacks like bars, cups and individual pouches that are portion controlled and low in calories.

-As a basic rule, try to keep snacks to approximately 100-200 calories.
+As a basic rule, try to keep snacks to approximately 100 to 200 calories.
 Many of the 100 calorie products feature portion controlled snacks that are great for weight control.
 But unless there is some nutritional goodness to the product, keep these 100 calorie snacks to a minimum.

 To determine the healthfulness of snacks, read the nutrition facts panel to see if it contains a good source of fiber, protein or whole grain and not too much fat, sugar or salt.
 Another strategy is to think about the nutrient holes in your diet.
 For example, if you struggle getting enough calcium, choose dairy products as snacks.